 What is spironolactone?
 (Aldactone)

-Spironolactone is a water pill that prevents your body from absorbing too much salt.
-In some cases, it’s prescribed to prevent high blood pressure and heart failure, but it can also be used for hormonal acne.
-Furthermore, it is primarily effective at treating acne caused by hormonal fluctuations (i.e ane that appears during menstruation, pregnancy, or puberty), not acne vulgaris or cystic acne.
-In many cases, it is taken alongside oral contraceptives and/or topical acne treatments.
+Usually, it’s prescribed to prevent high blood pressure and heart failure, but it can also be used to help treat for hormonal acne.
+It primarily treats acne caused by high Testosterone (i.e acne that appears during menstruation, pregnancy, or puberty), and it is not strong enough to treat acne vulgaris or cystic acne alone.
+In many cases, it is taken with oral contraceptives and topical acne treatments like tretinoin.

 Spironolactone is a great option for individuals seeking a long-term solution for their hormonal acne.
 Read on to learn if this treatment option is right for you.

 Oral spironolactone can help treat acne by blocking the effects of androgens (a.k.a male hormones) on the skin.
 It serves as an anti-androgen, lowering the levels of Testosterone in the blood.
 Although the FDA does not list spironolactone as an anti-acne drug, it is prescribed by many doctors and dermatologists to treat hormonal acne that doesn’t respond to birth control pills.
 I Spironolactone can cause feminizing side effects in men.